Zootopia+: Animation

 The series marks the first time Pixar's Presto animation software was used prominently on a non-Pixar project.
 Head of character Frank Hanner updated the character models from the original film to make them compatible with the software.

-Production designer Jim Finn worked closely with directors of photography Joaquin Baldin and Gina Warr Lawes to develop the visual style for each episode.
+Production designer Jim Finn worked closely with directors of photography Joaquin Baldwin and Gina Warr Lawes to develop the visual style for each episode.
 Editor Shannon Stein worked during the edition process to help establish each episode's distinctive tone and genre.

 Music

 Five of the episodes were composed by Curtis Green and Mick Giacchino.
 However, Giacchino's father, Michael Giacchino, who composed for the original Zootopia film, composed the music for "Duke the Musical".
 The song written for the same episode, "Big Time" was composed by Michael with lyrics by Kate Anderson and Elyssa Samsel (Olaf's Frozen Adventure, Central Park).

+Release

+Zootopia+ premiered on Disney+ on November 9, 2022.
+The series made its linear television debut on August 2, 2025 on Disney Channel, with Disney XD shortly following a few weeks later on August 25, 2025.
+It consists of six episodes.

 Reception

 Critical reception

 Alexander Navarro of MovieWeb called Zootopia+ the "perfect extension of the original Zootopia film," asserting, "Zootopia+ does show more of the world of Zootopia that viewers weren’t aware of before, following through on all the memorable characters introduced in the 2016 film.
 With each episode roughly having only an average of 7-minute runtimes, the series has so much more potential to be more entertaining for viewers with an increased number of episodes.
 While there hasn’t been much confirmation on a movie sequel, for now, fans can dive back into the gloriously colorful and eclectic world of Zootopia."
 Tara Bennett of IGN gave the television series a grade of 8 out of 10, writing, "Zootopia+ is a fun dip back into the world of support characters established in the 2016 Walt Disney Studios Animation movie.
 As is the case with most short story endeavors on Disney+, the end result is a mixed bag of episodes that range from the very funny (“The Godfather of the Bride”) to the cute (“So You Think You Can Prance”).
 Each is definitely entertaining and worth the watch and reminds just how fertile the world of Zootopia is for more storytelling."
 Diondra Brown of Common Sense Media gave Zootopia+ a grade of 4 out of 5 stars, praised the depiction of positive messages and role models, stating that the show promotes creativity, imagination, and teamwork, while noting the diverse representations across the characters and voice actors.